Close

 What is the Advance Provisioning Allowance (APA) and what does it cover?

 The Advance Provisioning Allowance (APA) is a sum paid in advance to cover charter expenses that are not included in the charter fee.
 These may include fuel for the yacht, tenders and water sports equipment, food and beverages, berthing dues and harbour charges, local taxes, divers’ fees, customs formalities, waste disposal, water and electricity taken from shore, ships’ agents’ fees (where applicable), personal laundry, communications and internet use, and any special equipment requested by the Charterer.
-The Captain will provide detailed accounts of expenditure, and any balance will be settled at the end of your Cyclades yacht charter.
+The Captain will provide detailed accounts of expenditure, and any balance will be settled at the end of your Mykonos yacht charter.

 What is the standard percentage for gratuities in yachting?